TheochemUI/eOn/docs/source/user_guide/main.md

 : which has options to control the calculation of harmonic transition state (hTST) prefactors

 Structure Comparison
-: which configures the computation of similarity measures and equivalence thresholds
+: which configures the computation of similarity measures and equivalence cutoffs

 Paths
 : which enumerate directories in which calculations will be run

 Debug
-: which holds options for additional output
+: which lists extra output options

 ## Configuration